iwayvietnam/zimbra-api-php/README.md

 This API is based on the zimbra soap api (web service).
 It's using PHP 5.2.
 It allows you to manage easily zimbra accounts, zimbra domains and zimbra servers.
-There are some missing classes such as COS (class of services), delegate authentication, check password strength, statistics, zimlets...

 ##Licensing
 [GNU Affero General Public License] (http://www.gnu.org/licenses/agpl-3.0.html)